wkt21/Bank-Safe-Legacy-Audit-HTB-/README.md

 ## Learning Objectives

-- Perform practical Linux enumeration
+- Perform practical Linux enumeration.
-- Read breadcrumbs from hidden user files
+- Read breadcrumbs from hidden user files.
-- Recognize insecure shell scripting patterns
+- Recognize insecure shell scripting patterns.
-- Understand how unsafe `eval` can be abused
+- Understand how unsafe `eval` can be abused.
-- Discover hidden files and directories
+- Discover hidden files and directories.
-- Trace multi-artifact clue chains
+- Trace multi-artifact clue chains.
-- Inspect frontend assets for passive hints
+- Inspect frontend assets for passive hints.
-- Use `curl` to validate and interact with services
+- Use `curl` to validate and interact with services.

 ## Rules / Requirements

-- No brute force required
+- No brute force required.
-- No real malware
+- No real malware.
-- No persistence beyond challenge design
+- No persistence beyond challenge design.
-- No outbound command-and-control behavior
+- No outbound command-and-control behavior.
-- Intended to work offline
+- Intended to work offline.
-- All malicious behavior is simulated and safe
+- All malicious behavior is simulated and safe.

 ## Repository Contents

-- `FILESYSTEM.md` — documented challenge filesystem layout
+- `FILESYSTEM.md` — documented challenge filesystem layout.
-- `ARTIFACTS.md` — important files, clues, flags, and services
+- `ARTIFACTS.md` — important files, clues, flags, and services.
-- `challenge/rootfs/` — source tree for challenge artifacts
+- `challenge/rootfs/` — source tree for challenge artifacts.
-- `challenge/source_material/` — source text for binary artifacts
+- `challenge/source_material/` — source text for binary artifacts.

 ## Notes for Builders